5/23/2024 by Justin Gibson

 Kabsa

-If there was one absolute must-try dish while visiting this country, it would be kabsa.
-As the national dish of Saudi, kabsa is prevalent on almost all eatery menus.
-Consisting of spiced rice and meat (or fish) on a large platter, this dish’s secret savoriness comes from the fact that the water that was used to cook the meat is then used to cook the rice — efficiency at its finest!
-For a truly authentic experience, put down your spoon and eat this with only your right hand.
+Kabsa sits high on the list of must-try dishes when visiting; you’ll find it on just about all eatery menus.
+Consisting of spiced rice and meat (or fish) on a large platter, the dish owes its savoriness to the fact that the water used to cook the meat serves double duty to also cook the rice, ultimately imparting its trademark richness.
+To truly experience kabsa authentically, drop the spoon and eat only with your right hand.

 Saleeg